Bernardo-Castilho/SimScript/README.md

 # Example

-This is the classic Barbershop simulation written in SimScript:
+This is the classic Barbershop simulation written in **SimScript**:

 ```typescript
 // https://try-mts.com/gpss-introduction-and-barber-shop-simulation/